Do you feel uncomfortable in your body?

 Most people feel uneasy with their body at times.
 Our current lives are not adapted to who we humans have developed in evolution.
 To wit: We are well equipped to walk 50 km, but not to sit all day.
 In school we had to sit for hours instead of playing outside.
 That may result in habitual bad posture that aches but also short-sightedness.

 Maybe we did not get enough cuddling as toddlers need, and now we have a hard time trusting others or enjoying an embrace or sensuality.
 Or severe violation of our boundaries or needs caused us to brace, and this stayed ever since then, not letting anyone near.
-We still may keep others at a distance with our body expression, clenching all sorts of places.
+You may have sudden overwhelming feelings or flash-backs that intrude your life.
+You still may keep others at a distance with our body expression, clenching all sorts of places.
 This way you may not feel how badly you have been hurt but it also limits how well you may feel and how much you express joy to this day.
-And it does cap aliveness, keeps others away.
+And that may cap your aliveness and keep others away.